 Practicum Placement (160 hours)

 The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the CADPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-by-week based on input from the CADPP Academic Program Officer and Host their Organisation workplace mentor.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their CADPP Academic Program Officer and workplace mentor.
 The reflective journal should also demonstrate evidence of a students’ understanding of set course readings and ability to relate these readings to their practicum experience.

-Both the student and the student’s home university will receive a copy of the CADPP Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from Atma Jaya University.
+Both the student and the student’s home university will receive a copy of the CADPP Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from the Indonesian partner university.
 These assessment documents will be sent electronically from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
-The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.
+The home university may choose to award a numerical grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.